-Troilus follows their internal Quality Assurance and Quality Control (QA/QC) procedures to assess drilling results.
-Troilus maintains written Standard Operating Procedures.
-The protocol used for insertions of these samples were as follows: blank (1 in every 25 samples); standard (SRM) (1 in every 25 samples).
+Troilus follows their internal Quality Assurance and Quality Control ("QA/QC") procedures to assess drilling results.
+Troilus maintains written Standard Operating Procedures that lay out the protocols.
+The protocol used for insertions of these samples were as follows:

+- blank (1 in every 25 samples)

+- duplicates (1 in every 25 samples)

+- standards (CRM) (1 in every 25 samples)

-Analytical QAQC failures are identified as: any blank sample that reported >0.1 g/t Au; any CRM result that reported with a difference >3 standard deviations from the certified mean or recommended value for the standard; more than two sequential CRM results that reported with differences >2 standard deviations from the certified mean or recommended value, having the same positive or negative bias.
+Analytical QA/QC failures are identified as:

+- any blank sample that reported >0.1 g/t Au - any CRM result that reported with a difference >3 standard deviations from the certified mean or recommended value for the standard - more than two sequential CRM results that reported with differences >2 standard deviations from the certified mean or recommended value, having the same positive or negative bias